cs421sp21-homework/project-g13/docs/iteration5.md

 ![Wireframe for Iteration 5](assets/iteration5_wireframe.png)

-# Iteration Backlog
-- As a user, I would like to continue swiping if a match is already found so that I can find more potential places I want to eat at.
-- As a user, I would like to be presented only with restaurants open at the time of swiping so that the restaurant I've decided on is available right away.
-- As a user, I would like to see who’s in the group so that I know all my friends have joined.

 **Use Case: Overall App Function**
 1. The user opens the application.
 2. The user will be presented with the "Start" page, view (1).